Skip to content

 What each one actually is

-Proton is a centralised provider of privacy products, run by Proton AG in Switzerland, with end-to-end encryption for its mail product.
+Proton is a centralized provider of privacy products, run by Proton AG in Switzerland, with end-to-end encryption for its mail product.
 The model is that you trust a well-run Swiss company to hold your encrypted data and behave well, backed by strong Swiss law.
-SELF is a sovereign client plus a chain: keys, decryption, and validation run in your browser, and the server stores only encrypted blobs it cannot read.
-The difference is less about which company to trust and more about how little either company is in a position to hand over.
+SELF is a PWA plus a chain: encryption keys are derived on the user's device, protected content is encrypted on the client, and users can participate in validation from the browser.
+SELF services can access the account and operational data identified below.

 Where Proton is genuinely right

 Switzerland is a meaningfully better home than the United States.
 Proton cannot be forced to hand over message content, because it does not hold the keys; it does not answer foreign governments directly (Article 271 of the Swiss Criminal Code, so foreign agencies must use the slower Mutual Legal Assistance Treaty process); and it actively fights data requests.
-SELF shares that European residency instinct, so on jurisdiction Proton and SELF are closer to each other than either is to a US-based tool.
+SELF places core SELF App content and core application infrastructure in the EU, with application, database, mail, and call infrastructure in Germany and inference and object storage in France.
+External processors remain at the documented boundaries for optional search, payments, external mail and static frontend delivery.

 The limits of "trust a good company"